rustwasm/book/src/game-of-life/implementing.md

                 let live_neighbors = self.live_neighbor_count(row, col);

                 let next_cell = match (cell, live_neighbors) {
-                    // Rule 1: Any live cell with fewer than two live neighbours
-                    // dies, as if caused by underpopulation.
-                    (Cell::Alive, x) if x < 2 => Cell::Dead,
+                    // The rules for life are simple by working backwards
-                    // Rule 2: Any live cell with two or three live neighbours
+                    // - any cell with 3 neighbours will be alive at the next tick
-                    // lives on to the next generation.
-                    (Cell::Alive, 2) | (Cell::Alive, 3) => Cell::Alive,
+                    // - any cell that's alive and has 2 neighbours will stay alive (Cell::Alive, 2) | (_, 3) => Cell::Alive,
-                    // Rule 3: Any live cell with more than three live
-                    // neighbours dies, as if by overpopulation.
+                    // - Otherwise, it's dead
-                    (Cell::Alive, x) if x > 3 => Cell::Dead,
+                    _ => Cell::Dead,
-                    // Rule 4: Any dead cell with exactly three live neighbours
-                    // becomes a live cell, as if by reproduction.
-                    (Cell::Dead, 3) => Cell::Alive,
-                    // All other cells remain in the same state.
-                    (otherwise, _) => otherwise,
                 };

                 next[idx] = next_cell;